 GRH/GCD: The Gamma Reaction History (GRH) and Gas Cherenkov Detector (GCD) are both LANL diagnostics that are used to measure the time of peak emission and neutron burn duration which are measured via fusion induced gamma emission using GRH.
 This measures peak emission time to ± 50 ps and burn duration to ± 30 ps.
-A new diagnostic based on time dilation technology (GCD) is being developed to improve burn width resolution to \sim 10ps.
-This is scheduled for operation by the end of 2021.
+A new diagnostic based on time dilation technology (GCD) has been developed to improve burn width resolution to ~ 10 ps.
+This began to produce data in 2021 but is affected by fluorescent backgrounds from the gas in the GCD cell.
+In FY22 we worked on adding a 10ps resolution PDPMT to one arm of GRH to try to overcome this effect and produce a higher resolution gamma measurement that could give a true burn history rather than a burn width.
+This will be tested towards the end of Q1 FY23.

-FNADS/RTNADS: Absolute neutron yield is measured using zirconium Nuclear Activation Detectors (Well_NADS).
-DT fuel uniformity is also measured by a distribution of chamber Flange based nuclear activation detectors (FNADS).
-This diagnostic provided 18 discrete measurements of un-scattered neutron yield at various locations around the chamber.
-Imperfections in the fuel distribution scatter the neutrons from the hot spot and this affects the number of the neutrons that reach the activation detectors at each location.
-Low mode DT fuel distribution maps are constructed from these measurements.
-In FY19 this diagnostic was replaced by a new Real Time Nuclear Activation Detection System (RTNADS).
-In Fy20 RTNADS began to provide automatic analysis of low mode fuel uniformity with higher sensitivity and \sim 2x increased locations (\sim 40 vs 18), which allows fuel maps to be measured with higher Legendre modal content ($L<4$) than the previous FNADs system ($L<2$).
+RTNADS: Absolute neutron yield is measured using zirconium Nuclear Activation Detectors (Well_NADS).
+DT fuel uniformity is also measured by a distribution of chamber nuclear activation detectors (RTNADS).
+In FY20 RTNADS began to provide automatic analysis of low mode fuel uniformity with higher sensitivity and $\sim 2x$ increased locations (~ 40 vs 18), which allows fuel maps to be measured with higher Legendre modal content ($L < 4$) than the previous FNADs system ($L < 2$).
+This detector is now run routinely on all high yield shots on NIF.
+However the LaBr detectors induced a background that takes time to decay.
+This puts a constraint on the amount of time between high yield DT shots (~ 2 weeks) for this background to die away before the next high yield shot.
+In FY23 we will work on a lower background RTNAD prototypes that could be used more frequently than the existing LaBr scintillators and photomultipliers.

-NTOF_20: A suite of five Neutron Time Of Flight systems (NTOF_20; each \sim 20m from the center of the chamber) are used to measure the ion temperature and hot spot bulk velocity via broadening of the neutrons emitted from the hot spot at time of peak compression.
+NTOF_20: A suite of five Neutron Time of Flight systems (NTOF_20; each ~ 20 m from the center of the chamber) are used to measure the ion temperature and hot spot bulk velocity via broadening of the neutrons emitted from the hot spot at time of peak compression.
 These diagnostics have been developed via a decades long collaboration with scientists and engineers from LLNL, LLE, LANL and Sandia.
 Fig.17 shows example data from a new high temporal resolution quartz detector.
 In addition to Ion temperature and bulk velocity these powerful diagnostics also measure the fraction of neutrons that are down-scattered by the DT fuel (the Down Scattered ratio = DSR), giving 5 measurements of fuel density around the implosion.
-The fifth NTOF was commissioned in mid 2020.
-It filled a gap in the angular coverage and provided a more accurate measurement of the hot spot bulk velocity (giving resolution of <5 km/s).
+The five NTOFs with the high temporal resolution quartz detectors are now routinely used to measure the bulk velocity of the hotspot velocity (giving resolution of <5 km/s).